 Successful applicants will receive a letter of offer (typically a PDF).
 Candidates have up to two weeks to make their decisions.
 Since enrollment is limited, candidates who commit to the program will have a reserved space that will not be offered to other prospective students.

 8. Fees & Registration

-Interview Direct and open discussion is the best way to ensure a match between the program and the applicant.
+Direct and open discussion is the best way to ensure a match between the program and the applicant.
 Thus, all eligible applicants who submit completed applications (including LOI, CV, unofficial transcripts, application fee, and 3 referee letters) will be contacted for an interview.

-Assessment After the interview, your application documents and TRP assessment are forwarded to the IMS Program and Admissions Committee for review.
-Upon review, the IMS Admissions Committee may issue an “Offer of Admission”.
+After the interview, your application documents and TRP assessment are forwarded to the Program and Admissions Committee for review.
+Upon review, the Admissions Committee may issue an “Offer of Admission”.
 In some cases, the Committee may make a conditional offer or defer their decision and ask for more documentation.